 31. Make words

 How many words can you make from the word: rainbow?
-Search "rainbow" at your Wixie home page, or browse the Templates>Month-by-Month>April folder to find this template.
-Drag the letters from the word at the top to make new words in the space at the bottom.
+Search "rainbow" at your Wixie home page, or browse the Curriculum>Month-by-Month>April folder to find this template.
+Drag the letters from the word at the top to make new words in the space at the bottom. (template)

-You can find more "make words" activities by browsing Templates>Language Arts>Word Play
+You can find more "make words" activities by browsing Curriculum>Language Arts>Word Play

 32. What if you could be going places?